ProjectIxian/projectixian.github.io/_tech_docs/protocol.md

 ### Signature

-The Hello signature is created by contatenating some known pieces of data, then signing the resulting data field with the sender's private key, thus proving that the provided public key really does belong to the sender.
+The Hello signature is created by concatenating some known pieces of data, then signing the resulting data field with the sender's private key, thus proving that the provided public key really does belong to the sender.
 The signature data is a string, constructed as follows:

 "Ixian-<device_id>-<timestamp>-<publicIPPort>"